SeanRooooney/proposals/015-kafka-topic-encryption.md

 As defined in the encryption policy, each topic can be encrypted by a different key, allowing brokers to store a mix of encrypted and unencrypted data, where data owners can manage the keys to their topics.
 Keys ideally are stored in a key management system with access policies and logging.

 A core topic-encryption component, termed the _Encryption Module_, is proposed which is then deployed in a proxy.
-The

 ### Encryption Module
 The Encryption Module is the top-level component which encapsulates encryption functionality and is embedded in a proxy.